KenC2006/modelShift/client/THEME_SYSTEM.md

 ## Overview

 The application now uses a modern, comprehensive theme system built with CSS Custom Properties (CSS Variables) and Tailwind CSS.
-This system provides consistent theming across all components with support for light, dark, and automatic themes.
+This system provides consistent theming across all components with support for light and dark themes.

 ## Architecture